 Strong Surf Forecast For NSW Coast

-Powerful conditions forecast for off the NSW Coastline have prompted surf lifesavers and the Bureau of Meteorology to issue a warning for all beachgoers to exercise caution when entering the water over the next few days.
+Powerful conditions forecast for NSW waters from tomorrow have prompted surf lifesavers and the Bureau of Meteorology to issue a warning for those farewelling the last of the autumn sun to be careful when participating in any water based activity.

-A dangerous surf warning is in place from tomorrow for New South Wales in waters between the Victorian border and the Mid North Coast.
+A dangerous surf warning is in place from Wednesday for New South Wales waters between Southern NSW and as far north as Wooli in the state’s north.

-Mr Kent also urged all beachgoers not to take any unnecessary risks especially as volunteer surf lifesavers aren’t on patrol on weekdays.
+Mr Kent also urged all beachgoers not to take any unnecessary risks.

 “The drownings that we have seen over summer reinforce the importance of swimming at a patrolled location and we strongly encourage everyone thinking about engaging in an activity on or around the coast to make that extra effort and go where lifeguards are.”